 Summary of the Ten Forgiveness Sayings of the Messiah:

-So what have we learned through all ten of the Ten Forgiveness Sayings of Messiah?
+So what have we learned through all of the Ten Forgiveness Sayings of Messiah?

-Only Adonai can forgive sins and He can forgive whomever He wants, whenever He wants, in whatever way He wants.
+1. Only Adonai (the LORD) our God can forgive sins and He can forgive whomever He wants, whenever He wants, in whatever way He wants.

-Adonai will forgive the sins of anyone who hears and believes His Voice that is spoken (by Him) through the Word of His Chosen One, the Mashiach.
+2. Adonai Avinu (our Father) will forgive the sins of anyone who hears and believes His Voice that is spoken (by Him) through the Word of His chosen one, the Messiah.

-In the kingdom of Adonai forgiveness is a compulsory act.
-Those who fail to show mercy to others will be shown no mercy by Adonai.
-If one does not forgive his brother from his heart then Adonai will refuse to forgive him.
+3. In the kingdom of God forgiveness is a compulsory act.
+Those who fail to show mercy to others will be shown no mercy by God.
+If one does not forgive his brother from his heart then God our Father will refuse to forgive him.

-The entire Testimony of the First Jewish Gospel is anchored on one direct quote of Messiah from one Scripture fragment.
-The Message of Messiah the King is that the people of Israel have: “Eyes to see and ears to hear but they do not [yet] see or hear.”
+4. The entire Testimony of the First Jewish Gospel (the Besorah of Mattai) is anchored on one direct quote of Messiah from one Scripture fragment.
+The Message of Messiah the King is that our people of Israel have: “Eyes to see and ears to hear but they do not [yet] see or hear.”

 The Fifth Forgiveness Saying of Messiah: